Eagle Rays (Aetobatidae)

 Thai Name | ชื่อสามัญภาษาไทย: ปลากระเบนค้างคาว (Plāk ra ben kĥāngkhāw), ปลากระเบนนกจุดขาว (Plāk ra ben nk cud k̄hāw)

-Main Identification Features: Long, flat and rounded snout like a duck's bill.
-Many white spots on black or bluish disc.
+Main Identification Features: One continuous projecting snout resembling a duck’s bill.
+Numerous white spots on a dark greenish grey disc.

-Habitat and Ecology: Inshore and estuarine waters, to 80 m depth.
+Habitat and Ecology: Inshore coastal and estuarine waters to depths of about 80 m.
 A powerful, active, agile swimmer, often seen near the surface and leaping completely out of the water.
 Feeds on polychaetes, bivalve and gastropod molluscs, cephalopods, crustaceans and teleost fishes.